brightsign/dev-cookbook/examples/bluetooth-scan-example/README.md

 1. Eject the SD card from your computer and insert it into your BrightSign device.
 2. Power on the BrightSign device and allow it to boot up.
-3. The device will automatically run the `autorun.brs` script which loads the `index.html` file inside a HTML widget.
+3. The device will automatically run the `autorun.brs` script which loads the `index.html` file inside an HTML widget.

 ## Troubleshooting

-- **No HTML content**: If you don't see anything on the display attached to the screen, verify that:
+- **No HTML content**: If you don't see anything on the display attached to the player, verify that:
-  - The BrightSign player is connected to a display via a HDMI cable.
+  - The BrightSign player is connected to a display via an HDMI cable.
   - The required files are correctly copied to the root of the SD card.

 - **Bluetooth scanning not working**: If the Bluetooth scanning is not working, verify that: